-Ayurveda (Science of life) is the traditional medicine and natural healing system of India and its cultural sphere.
+Ayurveda (Science of life) is the traditional concept of health and natural healing system of India and its cultural sphere.
 Its foundation comes from the Vedic Era, the primitive age around 5000 years ago.
 It is appropriate to say that it is the Mother of all Healing Systems.
 Ayurveda is one of the most comprehensive healing systems in the world, dealing integrally with body, mind and spirit.
 Ayurveda has classified the body system according to the theory of Tridosha to overcome all ailments by eliminating the basic cause.

 The basic objective of Ayurveda is to educate people on how to take care of their health by themselves and increase their span of healthy life.One can achieve this goal by monitoring and balancing one’s nutritional diet and life style.
-Keeping good habits to heal and prevent illness and inadequacy of body functioning.
-This system is related to the soul, body & mind simultaneously.
-Psychosomatic theory recognizes that the mind can create illness in the body.
+Keeping good habits to heal and keep away the problems and inadequacy of body functioning this system is related to the soul, body & mind simultaneously.
+Imbalance due to emotional disturbance recognizes that the mind can create problems in the body.

 The whole universe is made up of five essential elements-Building blocks that all life forms contain: Ether, air, fire, water and earth.
 We can easily see how life was created from the subtlest to the grossest matter.
 From eternity, the subtlest form of matter is ether.
 Ether mixing with eternity creates air, more observable or experiential element.
 As air moves, it eventually creates friction, which creates heat or fire.
 Heat produces moisture, thus creating water, the densest element; if one tries to walk through water, one is slowed by its density.
 Finally, water produces the densest form of matter, earth.
 Ayurveda says that all of the creations, including humans, are made up of the combination of all five elements.
 These elements are the subtlest aspects of human life, finer than the molecular, atomic, or subatomic levels.
 This is the level that Ayurveda healing works on.
 Focusing on the cause of the grosser levels of life, the denser aspects will be taken care of since they are made of these five elements.
 Just as a strong foundation supports a strong building, the five elements (the foundation of all matter) when strong and balanced in a person, they will automatically balance the more material levels.
 Thus, Ayurveda does not need to look at isolated parts of the human anatomy, or at the vitamin, chemical, or nutritional level of health.
 It simply balances the elements, and this balances the more physical levels.